-Willoughby Walling, my brother Edward's age, younger than most of my other friends, often went tagging along with us, and in trying to keep up would make a nuisance of himself to which we older boys reacted by teasing him, sometimes unmercifully.
-He was especially eager to participate in our experiments with chemicals, so one day I proposed that we play a trick on him with the reagents in my chemistry set.
-Hydrogen sulfide gas that smells like rotten eggs is produced when iron sulfide is mixed with hydrochloric acid.
-On the friendly pretext of inviting Willoughby to play, but as a cover for our conspiratorial mission, we went to see him one afternoon.
-I had brought with me a small bottle of diluted hydrochloric acid and some lumps of ferric sulfide.
-As we were leaving his room I managed undetected to secrete the hydrogen sulfide generator above the door inside Willoughby's closet.
+Willoughby Walling, my brother Edward's age, younger than most of my other friends often went tagging along with us and in trying to keep up would make a nuisance of himself to which we older boys reacted by teasing him, sometimes unmercifully.
+He was especially eager to participate in our experiments with chemicals so one day I proposed that we play a trick on him with the reagents in my chemistry set.
+Hydrogen sulfide gas that smells like rotten eggs is produced when iron sulfide is mixed with hydrchloric acid.
+Con but as a Cover for our on negatives, conspiratorial mission) but On the friendly pretext of inviting Willoughby to play with us Wwe went to see him one afternoon.
+I had brought with me a small bottle of dilute hydrochloric acid and some lumps of ferric sulfide.
+As we were leaving his room I managed undetected to secrete the hydrogen sulfide gererator above the door inside Willoughby's closet.
 Not until the next day did we find out how successful our prank had been.
 Willoughby eventually caught on because of the stink to what we had been up to but it took him a long time before he located its source, revealed by the brown stained plaster above the door.
-No parental wrath ensued from this escapade probably because the amount of gas produced was small and it was taken goodnaturedly by the victim.
-Innocent and gullible though Willoughby was, as a young boy he grew up to be the most adventurous of us all, and the inspiration for exploits I undertook vears later.
-Probably disillusioned by the standards of success in conventional society, he dropped out of Cornell to seek adventure in the west; became a migratory laborer, rode freights, and worked in lumber camps, but eventually returned to Cornell where he obtained a degree in forestry.
+No parental wrath ensued from this escapade probably because the amount of gas produced was small and it was taken good-naturedly by the victim.
+Innocent and gullible though Willoughby was as a young boy he grew up to be the most adventurous of us all, and the inspiration for exploits I undertook years later.
+Probably disillusioned by the standards of success in conventional society he dropped out of Cornell to seek adventure in the west; became a migratory laborer, rode freights, and worke worked in lumber camps but eventually returned to Cornell where he concluded obtained a degree in forestry.

-Two houses north of the Walling's on the west side of Sheridan Road lived the Vieders.
-Melvin, the oldest Vieder boy, I got to know through our common interest in handicraft and because he brought some of the things he made to show off at school.
+Two houses north of the Walling's on the west side of oldest Sheridan Road lived the Vedars.
+Melvin, the anky Vedar boy, I got to know through our common interest in handicraft and because he brought some of the things he made to show off at school.
 I was tremendously impressed by his cleverness and ingenuity and no less envious of his having better and more expensive tools than mine.
 I imitated everything he did and copied his inventions which irritated rather than flattered him.
-Melvin knew I was awed by his skill and took advantage of my subservience by adopting towards me a patronizing and disdainfully haughty superior attitude which became more than I could take when he told me I had no original ideas and that all I did was to copy him.
+Melvin knew I was awed by his skill and took advantage of my subservience by adopting towards me haughty a patronizing and disdainfully superior attitude which became more than I could take when he told me I had no original ideas and that all I did was to copy him.
 After that I began to hate him and our friendship ended much to the relief of my friends who unanimously disliked him from the start.